 It is my kid’s favorite thing to have for breakfast with fruit and I can easily sneak in extra protein + veggies.
 It has always been such a win for me as a mom.
-They also go crazy for these Almond Flour Pancakes.
+They also go crazy for these zucchini muffins and this amazing zucchini cake!

 - Full of healthy ingredients like zucchini and bananas.

 - So crusty on the outside but soft and moist on the inside with the perfect hint of sweetness.